Mais con yelo is one of those simple Filipino treats that hits the spot on a hot day.

 Step 3: Add the toppings

 Top it off with a scoop of ice cream, a sprinkle of grated cheese, and toasted pinipig.
-Drizzle with evaporated milk and serve right away with a long spoon.

 Recipe FAQs

 Yes!
-Use fresh sweet corn-just boil the kernels until tender, then use them the same way.
+Use fresh sweet corn - just boil the kernels until tender, then use them the same way.

 Processed cheese like Eden or Quickmelt is classic for that sweet-and-salty contrast.

 Not quite.
-Halo-halo has lots of mix-ins and is more elaborate, while Mais con Yelo keeps it simple with corn as the star.
+Halo-halo has lots of mix-ins and is more elaborate, while mais con yelo keeps it simple with corn as the star.

 Did you make this recipe?
 I would love to know!
 Your feedback helps me make better recipes.
 Please rate, review, or comment below.
 Questions about this recipe are welcome, too!